Sage and Parmesan Pork Roll

 Keep cutting while “rolling” the loin out using the other hand, until you got one big, flat, piece.

-(It took me about 30 minutes, at about 400F, to reach a core temperature of 158F.
-So I suggest to be patient and wait at least 20 minutes before you open the lid to check the thermometer for the first time…).
+(It took me about 30 minutes at about 400F (200C) to reach a core temperature of 158F (70C), so I suggest to be patient and wait at least 20 minutes before you open the lid for the first time if you need to do so in order to check the thermometer…).

 There you have it, -Sage and Parmesan filled Pork Roll! :)